 Violent or threatening behavior will not be tolerated.
 When necessary, the proper authorities will be summoned if needed, or the individual (adult or child) will be removed from the premises.
 Court action will be taken as deemed appropriate.

 Abusive, vulgar, or profane language will not be tolerated.
 Children will face severe disciplinary action should they resort to such behavior.
 Just as we do not tolerate such behavior from children, it will not be acceptable from adults.
 Adults may be refused the opportunity to come to school if their language is threatening or unacceptable.

 For the safety and security of our students we ask that no one visit in our building without permission from the office.
 All visitors and volunteer workers must report to the office.
-Our security system requires that all visitors over the age of 16 to bring in a valid form of identification, as these will be scanned by the Raptor security system.
-This system will do a quick background check and print out a visitor’s pass.
-Please note that this MUST happen each and every time you visit our school.
-This is for the safety of all of our students and staff in the building; this is a County wide procedure.
-Should any parent or visitor wish to see or pick up a child, it is essential they report to the office and make this request.
+Our security system REQUIRES all visitors over the age of 16 to bring in a valid form of identification, as these will be scanned by the Raptor security system.
+This system will do a quick background check and print out a visitor pass.
+Please note that this MUST happen each and every time you wish to visit our school.
+This is for the safety of all of our students and staff in our building; this is a County wide procedure.
+Should any parent or visitor wish to see or pick up a child, it is essential that they report to the office and make this request.
 The student(s) will only be called to the office when deemed appropriate.
-No parent should go to a classroom to get a child.
-All parents must wait in the main office.

 Generally, teachers will correct children in the classroom and communicate with parents on inappropriate behavior.
 In cases of unusual disruptive behavior or when the child has to be corrected frequently, a referral to the principal may become necessary.
 When a referral is received by the principal, the action taken will be determined by the seriousness of the situation and the number of previous referrals.